OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/workflow.md

 automatically be notified with an email.
 The State CDSS leadership team member associated with the product will then perform initial triage in order to prioritize issues within the State's interests, considering the State's existing priorities for software product enhancements.
-The following are potential issue evaluation criteria and actions.
+The following are potential issue evaluation criteria and actions:

 1. Review issue description.
 	+ Is the description clear?